Marde's Blog

 by | Dec 31, 2013 | All Categories | 0 comments

 Saffron Crocus is a bulb that produces the stamens that, when cut and harvested, produce the most expensive spice in the world, Saffron.
 This bulb is grown in great quantities in the Middle East and India along with many other countries.
-My bulbs come from The Netherlands.
+Our bulbs come from The Netherlands.
+In this Saffron Crocus Guide below, we will show you the steps to successfully grow Saffron Crocus.

 The bulbs start to sprout after about a month or two but are still viable for a long time and can be planted through the winter and into the spring for bloom in the following fall.